Loaded with flavor and seasonal-survival immunity boosting ingredients

 - 2 cups diced, cooked Spicy Italian Sausage

-- In a large stockpot or Dutch oven over medium heat, add EVOO and chopped onions, celery and carrots.
+- In a large stockpot or Dutch oven over medium heat, add EVOO and chopped onions, celery, carrots and zucchini.
 Saute until veggies begin to soften, add garlic and saute another minute or two until fragrant.
 Saute diced pancetta or bacon in a small skillet, drain and set aside.

-- While veggies are cooking, drain and rinse one can of cannellini beans, set aside.
-In a food processor or blender, puree the second can of beans with its’ liquid, set aside.
-Once veggies are soft, add broth, diced tomatoes with juice, bean puree and drained beans, browned pancetta or bacon, Italian seasoning, miso and bouillon paste and Bay leaves.
+- While veggies are cooking, drain and rinse can of cannellini beans, set aside.
+Once veggies are soft, add broth, diced tomatoes with juice, drained beans, browned pancetta or bacon, Italian seasoning, bouillon paste and Bay leaves.
 Stir together and simmer for 20 minutes.
-(A miso muddler makes easy work of measuring and stirring both miso and chicken bouillon paste.
-It looks like a small two-ended whisk.
-One end measures teaspoon and the other measures tablespoon.
-Check your local Asian market or an online marketplace.)

-- Once soup has simmered to meld flavors, add pasta, green beans, fish sauce, mushroom soy sauce and kale.
-Add shredded chicken or sausage, as desired.
-Simmer until pasta is al dente, about 8 minutes.
+- Once soup has simmered to meld flavors, add pasta or farro, fish sauce, mushroom soy sauce and kale.
+Add meatballs, shredded chicken or sausage, as desired.
+Simmer until pasta is al dente or farro is cooked, about 8 – 10 minutes.
 Spoon into bowls and top with shredded cheese.
 Don’t forget to remove the Bay leaves!